Are you an educator who wants to use some of this material in your own class? Check out the instructor guide.

 Instructor: Fraida Fund (ffund@nyu.edu) (370 Jay St, Room 936).
 The best way to reach me is to post on Ed or to visit my office hour (see Brightspace calendar for dates and Zoom links).

 Instruction mode: In person.
-We will meet on Thursdays at 2PM in 370 Jay Street, Room 202.
+We will meet on Mondays at 11AM in 370 Jay Street, Room 202.

 Grading: 60% lab assignments (weekly); 40% final project.